12 Dementia Care Tips From Expert Caregivers in 2026

 If you’re helping your older adult with an activity of daily living and they get agitated or combative, it can help to stop and take a short break.

+Rather than fighting through and making the situation worse, stepping away to give them (and you) time to calm down can make a big difference.
 Make sure they’re safe on their own and go to another room for 20 minutes.
 When you come back and approach calmly, they’ll often be more cooperative.

 For example, if mom starts yelling and pushing you when you announce that it’s time for a shower, give her some space and come back to it in a little while, perhaps using a different approach.

-This won’t always work, but it often does so it’s worth a try.
+This won't always work, but it often does, so it's worth a try.

 12. Quality of life is still possible

 It isn’t easy to cope with dementia, both for you and your older adult.
-But finding ways to enjoy life and having good quality of life is still possible.
+But finding ways to enjoy life and having a good quality of life is still possible.

 You don’t have to pretend that the challenges and pain don’t exist.
 Try to focus on the positives, no matter how small, and adapt activities for the abilities they still have.